AusDTO/dta-website/_posts/2018-10-23-senate-estimates-opening-2018.md

 - to deliver a whole of government Digital Transformation Strategy and Roadmap
 - to deliver a digital capability improvement program, including procurement reform
 - to deliver whole-of-government digital platforms, including digital identity
-- and to deliver investment advice, and whole-of-government portfolio oversight on ICT and digital investments.
+- to deliver investment advice, and whole-of-government portfolio oversight on ICT and digital investments.

 I’ll provide a brief update on our progress against each of these priorities.